simonebraga/middleware_technologies_2022/projectA/documentation.md

 ## Conclusions

 The intrinsic modularity of the systems allows deployment without bothering with the links between modules.
 Each module can be run separately from the others since the connection is kept as light as possible.
-More importantly, disaggregation allowed each module to be independently tested with corner cases and in a maximum stress environment.
+More importantly, disaggregation allowed each module to be independently tested with corner cases and in a maximum-stress environment.

 **Authors:** Simone Braga, Alessandro Bertulli, Marco Dottor